 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Grilled Chicken with Tarragon-Mustard Marinade is a perfect main dish for any low-carb or Keto eating plan, and for any phase of the original South Beach Diet or any low-carb eating plan, and this recipe is also Paleo.
+Grilled Chicken with Tarragon-Mustard Marinade is a perfect main dish for any low-carb or Keto eating plan, and for any phase of the original South Beach Diet.

 Find More Recipes Like This One: